ikuo/node-csv-map-parser/README.md

-# csv-map-parser
+# node-lcsv-parser

-A parser of key value pairs encoded into CSV.
+A parser of key value pairs encoded into CSV (Labeled CSV).

 ## Installation